Learn from FuseBase professionals and select the best tool for your projectBook a demo

 - What needs to be reported, where attendees provide status updates.

-- Issues to address.
+- Issues to address during the meeting.

 - Discussion to address issues raised.

 - How specific issues will be solved in a productive way after the meeting (Task list).

 - Any additional items that need to be discussed that apply to the purpose of the meeting and increasing productivity.

 - Conclude with a recap of the Task list, which should be included in the meeting minutes.

 - Give attendees the opportunity to rate how productive the meeting was.

 Creating a meeting agenda can take some time which you as a leader may lack.
 Fortunately, in FuseBase (formerly Nimbus) you can find the entire gallery of templates dedicated to productivity, planning and more.

 Begin with free templates for organizing a productive meeting not to miss any details.
 Check out a free customizable template >> from FuseBase where all points for meeting agenda are gathered together.
 Conduct the meeting, FuseBase will do the rest.